knkrn5/Programming-Concepts/js/oopsinjs.md

 }

 static credential(){
-  //console.log(this.#password) //❌ error, this static method cannot access the instance/ non-static variable like in this example here is password variable return  "email" User.email // static method can access the static variable using the class name }
+  //console.log(this.#password) //❌ error, this static method cannot access the instance/ non-static variable like in this example here is password is instance variable return  "email" User.email // static method can access the static variable only using the class name }

 // We need to create public getter and setter methods for private fields (variables) in order to access and modify their values from outside the class(using instance)